Intro

 The Pivot: A Quiet Launch and a Strategic Shift

 The focus turned inward, toward enabling full-time employment for freelancers already on the Upwork platform.
-That shift led to my next project - Full Time, but that’s a story for another day.
+That strategic shift led to my next project, Full Time, but that’s a story for another day.

-At the time of the pivot, about 250 early adopters were actively using Any Hire, most of whom joined during the testing and pre-launch phases.
+At the time of the pivot, around 250 early adopters were actively using Any Hire, most of whom had joined during the testing and pre-launch phases.